OpenEvalProject/evals/manuscripts/elife-72923/v1/manuscript.md

 ## Results

-## IL-4 impairs upregulation of MINCLE and other DECTIN-2 family CLR in macrophages stimulated with BCG
+### IL-4 impairs upregulation of MINCLE and other DECTIN-2 family CLR in macrophages stimulated with BCG

 In previous work, we observed that IL-4 and IL-13 downregulate expression of MINCLE, MCL, and DECTIN-2 when macrophages were stimulated with the MINCLE ligand TDB, but not after triggering TLR4 with LPS (Hupfer et al., 2016).
 Since mycobacteria contain multiple ligands for CLR and TLR, we were interested whether IL-4 has any impact on changes in DECTIN-2 family CLR expression in macrophages stimulated with M. bovis BCG (Figure 1).
 Stimulation of bone marrow-derived macrophages (BMM) with BCG caused the strongest induction of MINCLE (up to 400-fold after 48 hr) and was reduced significantly by IL-4 (Figure 1A).
 A similar pattern of inducibility and regulation by IL-4 was observed for DECTIN-2 and MCL, albeit the increases at the mRNA level were more moderate (e.g. 50-fold for DECTIN-2 and 8-fold for MCL after stimulation with BCG) (Figure 1B and C).
 IL-4 did not inhibit, but actually increased expression of DECTIN-1 (Figure 1D), confirming a selective impact on DECTIN-2 family CLR.
 The inhibitory effect of IL-4 on BCG-induced expression of MINCLE and DECTIN-2 was also evident at the protein level, when analysed by flow cytometry (Figure 1E and F).
 Regulation of MCL could not be validated at the protein level because no antibody for flow cytometry was available.
 DECTIN-1 surface protein levels were increased by IL-4 (Figure 1G) consistent with the quantitative real time PCR (qRT-PCR) data and previously published results (Willment et al., 2003).

 ![Figure 1.](https://cdn.elifesciences.org/articles/72923/elife-72923-fig1-v1.jpg)

 **Figure 1.:** (A–D) C57BL/6 bone marrow-derived macrophages (BMM) were stimulated as indicated in presence or absence of IL-4 for 6, 24, or 48 hr.
 BCG was used at MOI 10.
 MINCLE (A), DECTIN-2 (B), MCL (C), and DECTIN-1 (D) mRNA expression was determined by quantitative real-time PCR (qRT-PCR) shown as fold change calibrated to unstimulated control.
 Data are depicted as mean + SD from two independent experiments performed in biological duplicates.
 (E–G) BMM were stimulated with BCG at the indicated MOI in the presence or absence of IL-4 for 24 hr, followed by staining for MINCLE (E), DECTIN-2 (F), or DECTIN-1 (G) expression.
 Representative stainings are shown as histogram overlay (left panel), for quantification (right panel) the median fluorescence intensity of the isotype control staining was subtracted from the respective CLR signal to obtain the ΔMFI.
-Each point represents one mouse, pooled from at least two independent experiments. *p<0.05, **p<0.01, ***p<0.001 in Wilcoxon signed rank test.Figure 1—source data 1.Figure 1 (qRT-PCR and flow cytometry analysis of CLR in macrophages).
+Each point represents one mouse, pooled from at least two independent experiments. *p<0.05, **p<0.01, ***p<0.001 in Wilcoxon signed rank test.

-## IL-4 does not affect phagocytosis of BCG, but inhibits cytokine production
+### IL-4 does not affect phagocytosis of BCG, but inhibits cytokine production

 Several CLR, including DECTIN-2 and MCL, are phagocytic receptors (Ifrim et al., 2014; Graham et al., 2012).
 Therefore, we next measured phagocytosis of fluorescent BCG (expressing DsRed) by flow cytometry in the presence or absence of IL-4 (Figure 2A).
 BMM infected with BCG-DsRed in different MOI dose-dependently ingested the mycobacteria, IL-4 had no impact on phagocytosis after 6 and 24 hr (Figure 2A).
 We next determined whether phagocytosis of BCG requires MINCLE or FcRγ, the common adapter protein of the CLR MINCLE, DECTIN-2, and MCL.
 Uptake of fluorescent BCG was comparable to WT cells in Clec4e-/- and Fcer1g-/- BMM (Figure 2B).
 In contrast, the high levels of the cytokines G-CSF and TNF in supernatants of BMM infected with BCG were significantly reduced by co-treatment with IL-4 (Figure 2B), extending our previous results for TDB (Hupfer et al., 2016) to the response induced by whole mycobacteria.
 Stimulation of BMM deficient in MINCLE or in the FcRγ chain with BCG led to a reduced production of TNF and G-CSF, confirming the contribution of this receptor to macrophage activation by mycobacteria (Ishikawa et al., 2009; Schoenen et al., 2010; Figure 2B).
 Of interest, the inhibitory effect of IL-4 was still visible in MINCLE-deficient BMM for G-CSF but not for TNF; in addition, it was much less pronounced than in WT BMM (Figure 2B), indicating that downregulation of MINCLE is a prominent mechanism of IL-4-induced impairment of macrophage cytokine production to mycobacteria.
 Reduced cytokine production in Clec4e-/- and Fcer1g-/- BMM was not due to a defect in the uptake of BCG (Figure 2C).

 ![Figure 2.](https://cdn.elifesciences.org/articles/72923/elife-72923-fig2-v1.jpg)

 **Figure 2.:** (A) C57BL/6 bone marrow-derived macrophages (BMMs) were infected with different MOI of fluorescent BCG-Dsred co-treated with IL-4 or not as indicated.
 Phagocytic uptake was measured via flow cytometry.
 (A) Representative histograms show phagocytosis of BCG by detection of fluorescent DsRed signal in BMMs.
 Quantitative analysis of phagocytosis based on percentage of BCG-positive cells at 6 and 24 hr post infection.
 Data is depicted from two to three independent experiments performed in biological duplicates.
-(B) C57BL/6 (WT), MINCLE knockout (Clec4e), and FcRγ (-/-Fcer1g) BMM were stimulated with BCG for 24 hr.
+(B) C57BL/6 (WT), MINCLE knockout (Clec4e-/-), and FcRγ (Fcer1g-/-) BMM were stimulated with BCG for 24 hr.
 Production of G-CSF and TNF was measured from cell culture supernatants via ELISA.
 No significant cytokine production was detected from non-stimulated BMM.
-Data is depicted from three independent experiments performed in biological duplicates. (-/-C) Phagocytosis of fluorescent BCG is unaltered in BMM deficient in MINCLE (Clec4e) or FcRγ (-/-Fcer1g).
-Mean percentages of one representative experiment out of two (-/-Fcer1g) and three (-/-Clec4e) performed. *p<0.05, **p<0.01, ***p<0.001.-/-Figure 2—source data 1.Figure 2 (phagocytosis and cytokine production).
+Data is depicted from three independent experiments performed in biological duplicates.
+(C) Phagocytosis of fluorescent BCG is unaltered in BMM deficient in MINCLE (Clec4e-/-) or FcRγ (Fcer1g-/-).
+Mean percentages of one representative experiment out of two (Fcer1g-/-) and three (Clec4e-/-) performed. *p<0.05, **p<0.01, ***p<0.001.

-## Overexpression of IL-4 inhibits MINCLE expression after intraperitoneal infection with BCG
+### Overexpression of IL-4 inhibits MINCLE expression after intraperitoneal infection with BCG

 Given the impact of IL-4 on BCG-induced MINCLE expression in vitro, we next used intraperitoneal infection of mice with BCG for analysis of MINCLE regulation by IL-4 in vivo.
 Hydrodynamic injection of minicircle DNA encoding IL-4 was used to overexpress IL-4 from hepatocytes in vivo (Suda and Liu, 2007).
 Serum levels of IL-4 after injection of 0.25 and 0.5 µg IL-4-encoding minicircle DNA ranged between 1 and 2 ng/ml, whereas IL-4 was not detectable in control mice (Figure 3A).
 Peritoneal lavage cells were obtained 24 hr after i.p. infection with 4×107 CFU BCG and MINCLE expression on Ly6Chi monocytes and Ly6G+ neutrophils was analysed by flow cytometry (Figure 3B, gating strategy).
 Compared to the PBS control mice, MINCLE cell surface expression increased after BCG infection in monocytes and in neutrophils, which was abrogated by IL-4 overexpression specifically in monocytes but not neutrophils (Figure 3C).

 ![Figure 3.](https://cdn.elifesciences.org/articles/72923/elife-72923-fig3-v1.jpg)

-**Figure 3.:** Nippostrongylus brasiliensis impair MINCLE upregulation on peritoneal monocytes but does not reduce phagocytosis upon bacille Calmette-Guerin (BCG) infection.(A) IL-4 concentration in serum of mice injected with IL-4 minicircle.
+**Figure 3.:** (A) IL-4 concentration in serum of mice injected with IL-4 minicircle.
 C57BL/6 mice were hydrodynamically injected with 0.25 or 0.5 µg of IL-4 plasmid (i.v.) or Ringer solution.
 Five days (0.5 µg) or 7 days later (0.25 µg) mice were sacrificed and serum IL-4 levels were determined via ELISA (n=5–6 mice per group). n.d.=not detectable.
 (B, C) 0.25 µg of IL-4 plasmid or Ringer solution was hydrodynamically injected into C57BL/6 wildtype mice.
 Two days later mice were infected i.p. with 40×106 CFU of Mycobacterium bovis BCG.
 (B) Generic gating strategy for flow cytometry data.
 Monocytes were characterized as lineage-CD11b+SiglecF-Ly6C+ cells.
 Neutrophils were characterized as lineage-CD11b+SiglecF-Ly6G+ cells.
 Lineage marker: CD3, CD19, NK1.1.
 (C) Histograms depict MINCLE surface expression on Ly6Chi monocytes and neutrophils 24 hr p.i. analysed via flow cytometry.
 Quantitative analysis of MINCLE surface expression shown as median fluorescence intensity (MFI).
 Fluorescence minus one control (FMO) was substracted.
 Infected MINCLE-/- mice were used as staining controls to exclude unspecific binding of 4A9 antibody.
 Data is depicted from two independent experiments (2–7 mice per group in total, each dot corresponding to one mouse). **p0.01; ns = not significant.
 (D–E) C57BL/6 mice were s.c. infected with N. brasiliensis or left uninfected followed by M. bovis BCG-Dsred infection (40×106 CFU/mouse) on day 10 p.i.
 Twenty-four hr later mice were sacrificed.
 (D) Representative histograms of eosinophil population of BCG-infected and N. brasiliensis co-infected mouse.
 Bar graphs show relative percentage of myeloid cell populations as indicated.
 (E) MINCLE surface expression was analysed on peritoneal Ly6Chi monocytes and neutrophils via flow cytometry.
 Quantitative analysis of MINCLE surface expression shown as MFI normalized to BCG-infected mice.
 FMO was substracted.
 Data is depicted from three independent experiments (11–13 mice per group in total). *p<0.05, ** p<0.01, ***p<0.001.
 (F) C57BL/6 mice were s.c. infected with N. brasiliensis followed by M. bovis BCG-Dsred infection (40×106 CFU/mouse) or non-fluorescent BCG (nf) on day 10 p.i.
 Twenty-four hr after BCG infection, phagocytosis was measured by detection of PE signal in monocytes or neutrophils.
-Quantitative analysis of the percentage of BCG-positive monocytes.Figure 3—source data 1.Figure 3 (cytokine and flow cytometry data).
+Quantitative analysis of the percentage of BCG-positive monocytes.

-## Co-infection with N. brasiliensis impairs MINCLE upregulation on peritoneal monocytes, but does not reduce phagocytosis, upon BCG infection
+### Co-infection with N. brasiliensis impairs MINCLE upregulation on peritoneal monocytes, but does not reduce phagocytosis, upon BCG infection

 Infection with the hookworm N. brasiliensis induces a strong Th2 response characterized by high levels of IL-4.
 We therefore asked whether pre-existing infection with N. brasiliensis interferes with MINCLE expression on myeloid cells during mycobacterial infection.
 The peritoneal cavity of N. brasiliensis-infected mice contained a much higher proportion of SiglecF+ eosinophils (nearly 40% compared to 10% in controls), whereas the fraction of Ly6Chi monocytes was reduced (from 30% to 20%), and the low percentage of resident monocytes/macrophages was not altered by helminth infection (Figure 3D).
 Eosinophils were negative for MINCLE surface staining.
 MINCLE staining on inflammatory monocytes from BCG-infected mice was significantly reduced when co-infected with N. brasiliensis compared to control mice infected only with BCG (Figure 3E).
 In contrast, the cell surface expression of MINCLE on neutrophils was not altered by underlying N. brasiliensis infection (Figure 3E).
 The use of fluorescent BCG-DsRed enabled us to determine the cell types and percentages of peritoneal cells that had ingested mycobacteria 24 hr after injection (Figure 3F).
 While on average 12% of Ly6Chi monocytes contained BCG-DsRed, no specific signal was measurable for the peritoneal neutrophils.
 Co-infection with N. brasiliensis did not change the phagocytosis of BCG by inflammatory monocytes in the peritoneal cavity (Figure 3F).

-## Co-infection with N. brasiliensis or with S. mansoni suppresses Th1/Th17 induction by a MINCLE-dependent adjuvant in the spleen
+### Co-infection with N. brasiliensis or with S. mansoni suppresses Th1/Th17 induction by a MINCLE-dependent adjuvant in the spleen

 Downregulation of MINCLE expression on monocytes of mice with N. brasiliensis infection led us to ask whether vaccination responses to protein antigen induced by a MINCLE-dependent adjuvant would be inhibited by helminth infections.
 We investigated this question in chronic (non-transient) S. mansoni and acute (transient) N. brasiliensis infection models.
 Infected and control mice were immunized with the recombinant fusion protein H1, comprising the MTB antigens Ag85B and ESAT-6, adsorbed to the adjuvant CAF01 (a combination of the MINCLE ligand TDB incorporated into cationic liposomes) (Agger et al., 2008).
 We and others previously showed that subcutaneous injection of the CAF01 adjuvant with H1 induces robust antigen-specific production of IFNγ and IL-17 by CD4+ T cells (Desel et al., 2013; Lindenstrøm et al., 2009; Lindenstrøm et al., 2012).
 Similar results were obtained for the combination of CAF01 with the chlamydial antigen CTH522 (Nguyen et al., 2020).